sarscode/memory-game/README.md

-# Memory Game Project
+# Memory Game

-Udacity Front-End Web Developer Nanodegree project.
+The Memory Game is a web-based application that runs on the browser.

 ## Table of Contents